 - Exactly How to do it

 Parents don't have to come up with all of the details and answers themselves, they will have a certified child sleep specialist to bounce ideas off of, talk through concerns with, and develop a customized approach that they feel confident implementing consistently.
-When parents are 100% confident in their sleep plan and the strategy/method they have chosen, (and have reviewed it with a professional) it makes a BIG DIFFERENCE!
+When parents are 100% confident in their sleep plan and the strategy/method they have chosen, (and have reviewed it with a sleep training professional) it makes a BIG DIFFERENCE!

 Support: I can honestly say that a vast number of my clientele would have never made it through night 1 without my 1:1 coaching, in real time.
 Night 1 at bedtime is usually the hardest night of the process.
 Once we get past that, we have taken a BIG step forward!
 However, taking that step is not always easy.
 Having a support network to text or call has had a big impact on my clients over the years.
-I have even found that explaining to parents that they can reach out to me anytime they want (day or night) during the process, tends to relieve a big portion of their anxiety, if they happen to be anxious about sleep training.
+I have even found that explaining to parents that they can reach out to me anytime they want (day or night) during the process, tends to relieve a big portion of their anxiety, if they happen to be anxious about your child's sleep training.

 Experiencing “sleep setbacks” during the process is very common, but can often be discouraging to a parent.
 There are so many changes going on, especially during that first year, which makes it seem like there is always something to deal with.

-For example: an approaching milestone can be very disruptive to sleep, which causes parents to worry that the training they have worked so hard on is vanishing before their eyes!!
-This is not the case at all, and it is in moments like this when it is my task as a sleep consultant to coach you through those frustrating times, walk you through those setbacks, and get you right back on track when they are over.
+For example: an approaching milestone can be very disruptive to your toddlers sleep, which causes parents to worry that the sleep training they have worked so hard on is vanishing before their eyes!!
+This is not the case at all, and it is in moments like this when it is my task as a child sleep consultant to coach you through those frustrating times, walk you through those setbacks, and get you right back on track when they are over.

 Accountability: Clients explain that before hiring me, if they tried something to help their child sleep and it didn't work the first time, they never tried again.
 Or, they report that they tried something and it worked once, but it didn’t work the following night, so they stopped and gave up.
-Holding clients accountable for the much needed consistency during the training process is one of the other most important jobs of a Child Sleep Consultant.
+Holding clients accountable for the much needed consistency during the sleep training process is one of the other most important jobs of a Child Sleep Consultant.
 I always remind my clients that we can’t communicate with our babies, therefore the only thing we can do is send them clear and consistent messages!

 Troubleshooting: Throughout the two weeks we are often met with “curve balls,” in the form of new teeth, milestones, growth spurts, illness, travel, etc. It is in these moments that parents tend to resort to their old “tricks” just to get back to sleep quickly.
 If/when you reach a “setback,” instead of giving up, your sleep consultant will talk you through what happened, how things could have gone differently, and what we can do differently in the future.
 Remember that your child will take time to adjust to the changes in routine and the new schedule that is being established.
 Try not to forfeit changes too quickly if you are confident in your plan, give them time to straighten out!